ansible07/Orbital/SlushPile.md

 you are in, move down the 'street', and then go to the 'building' your friend is in?"

 C: "Yes.
-Each 'building' is just a stack of nodes with the people in the building itself and other nodes simulating the building itself and the nearby environment.
-The 'street' might just be a linear transport.
+Each 'building' is just a grid frame of nodes with the people in the building itself and other nodes simulating the building itself and the nearby environment.
+The 'street' might just be a linear node transport.
 Nodes, when moving or stationary, directly connect with their nearby nodes, so that the person can interact with their local environment.
 Looking at things far away goes through the backbone network, which adds lag, but that's OK because there would be greater lag in the real world due to the speed of light."

-A: "If the sim grid is built at, say, 1/30th the scale of the simulated world, the light speed delay should just about match the processing and routing delays."
+A: "If the sim grid is built at, say, 1/100th the scale of the simulated world, the light speed delay should be greater than the processing and routing delays."